Free · No signup · 5 min read

 The MSP Cold-Email Audit.

-Seven questions that will tell you whether outbound is your problem right now.
-If the answers say no, don't hire anyone — including us.
-If they say yes, you'll know exactly where the leak is.
+Seven questions to check whether outbound is actually your problem right now.
+If the basics are missing, don't hire anyone yet, including us.
+Fix the foundation first.

 01

-Do you have a written ICP — one buyer, one offer, one outcome?
+Do you have a written ideal customer profile — one buyer, one offer, one outcome?

-If no: Spend a Saturday writing one.
+If no: Spend a Saturday writing it down.
 Pick the niche where your last 3 best clients came from.
 Get specific: "MSPs selling Microsoft 365 + helpdesk to 50–200 seat orgs in the NJ/NY corridor."

 02